Back in May we looked at deploying the software to run a balenaFin as a TTN LoRa Gateway

 We’ll go into more detail about the major components below.

 Generally speaking, although LoRa is a much lower frequency than technologies such as WiFi, meaning it can penetrate solid objects (buildings, mainly) more readily, you’re going to achieve better coverage by mounting your antenna as high as practicably possible given your location.
 I personally live in a valley and so because the range is limited to a few kilometres at the most I’m not going to be setting any distance records with my setup, even when mounted on a tall mast.
-Unless the transmitter is flying, of course.
+Unless the transmitter is flying

 The types of mast you can use can be dictated by your local authority, but in a location where terrestrial and satellite television antennae are permitted, a small pole mounted to the roof of your property is unlikely to be a problem with the neighbors.
 In certain circumstances you may be able to fix to an existing TV or satellite dish pole; I recommend as a first step to go outside to your proposed location with a rough plan in mind and take a look to see what options you have.